lauhon/neverthrow-wiki-fork/Home.md

 - Never worked with a `Result` or `Either` type before?
 Start here: [Introduction: Type Safe Errors in JS & TypeScript](https://github.com/supermacro/neverthrow/wiki/Introduction:-Type-Safe-Errors-in-JS-&-TypeScript).

-- Trying to figure out who to get the value out of a darn `Result` without fuss?
-Read [Accessing The Value Inside A Result](https://github.com/supermacro/neverthrow/wiki/Accessing-The-Value-Inside-A-Result)
+- Trying to figure out how to get the value out of a darn `Result` without fuss?
+Read "[Accessing The Value Inside A Result](https://github.com/supermacro/neverthrow/wiki/Accessing-The-Value-Inside-A-Result)"

 - Want to learn about some advanced functional programming ideas?
 Read [I thought .map was for arrays??](https://github.com/supermacro/neverthrow/wiki/I-thought-.map-was-for-arrays%3F%3F)